 Part 2: Whole Body Learning Revolution

-Piano teachers Kitty Pang, Katrina Panitz, Mutsumi Lui and Davelyn Sindee share how they made teaching piano more engaging and exciting for their students using Whole Body Learning.
+Piano teachers Kitty Pang, Katrina Panitz, Mutsumi Lui and Davelyn Sindee share how they made teaching piano to young beginners more engaging and exciting for their students using Whole Body Learning.

 Partnering with Parents